 Is there a chance that I might be stuck in trance?

 There is no such a thing, as even in the rare possibility that you may not come back to full awareness when asked, the therapist will say the words again until you become fully aware.
 The reason why some people might need prompting more than once is that they are enjoying that lovely state of relaxation.

-Are people who can be hypnotised gullible people?
+Are people who can be hypnotised, gullible people?

 No they aren’t.
 On the contrary, while it is true that in general everyone can be hypnotised, those that respond better are people with a strong active mind, rich in imagination and dexterity.

-It can be safely said that all hypnosis is self-hypnosis as even in the therapist’s practice or on a stage show a person chooses to let themselves be hypnotised.
+It can be safely said that all hypnosis is self-hypnosis as even in the therapist’s practice or on a stage show, a person chooses to let themselves be hypnotised.

 Do people who go to a therapist have a mental illness?

 No. People from all sorts of life may choose to consult a therapist with issues that range from mild (stop smoking, nail biting, de-stressing, procrastination) to severe (alcoholism, abuse, trauma).
-The reasons why they choose to see a therapist may vary: they may be aware or suspect that their symptoms are psycho-somatic; they may be reluctant to use traditional medical treatments or they may turn to a therapist as a last resource after having treated their symptoms with drugs for a long time and having received little lasting relief.
+The reasons why they choose to see a therapist may vary: they may be aware or suspect that their symptoms are psycho-somatic; they may be reluctant to use traditional medical treatments or they may turn to a therapist as a last resource after having been in treatment for their symptoms with drugs for a long time and having received little lasting relief.
 Realising that we may have an issue is the very first step to recovery, no matter how small or big the issue is.

-On the other side persons with severe mental disorders are not suitable for hypnotherapy and need adequate psychiatric treatment.
+On the other side, persons with severe mental disorders are not suitable for hypnotherapy and need adequate psychiatric treatment.